 Fig. Protection diode in the circuit

 Transistors and ICs must be protected from the brief high voltage produced when a relay coil is switched off.
-The diagram shows how a signal diode (eg 1N4148or 1N4001) is connected ‘backwards’ across the relay coil to provide this protection.
+The diagram shows how a signal diode (eg 1N4148 or 1N4001 or 1N4007) is connected ‘backwards’ across the relay coil to provide this protection.

 Current flowing through a relay coil creates a magnetic field which collapses suddenly when the current is switched off.
 The sudden collapse of the magnetic field induces a brief high voltage across the relay coil which is very likely to damage transistors and ICs.
 The protection diode allows the induced voltage to drive a brief current through the coil (and diode) so the magnetic field dies away quickly rather than instantly.
 This prevents the induced voltage becoming high enough to cause damage to transistors and ICs.